SV

 Correct Answer: C. Scanning Tunneling Microscope

-The Scanning Tunneling Microscope (STM) allows scientists to see and manipulate individual atoms.
-It was invented by Gerd Binnig and Heinrich Rohrer, who won the Nobel Prize for it.
-This instrument is a cornerstone of modern nanotechnology research.
+• **Scanning Tunneling Microscope** = The Scanning Tunneling Microscope (STM) allows scientists to see and manipulate individual atoms. • **Key significance** — It was invented by Gerd Binnig and Heinrich Rohrer, who won the Nobel Prize for it. • 💡 Wrong-option analysis: A: Optical Microscope is a different concept; B: Compound Microscope is a different concept; D: Fluorescence Microscope is a different concept.

 What are 'Buckyballs' scientifically known as?